What Is Affirm? Is Affirm Safe to Use?

 What Is Affirm?

 Affirm is a way to quickly and easily finance purchases without a credit card.
-Affirm is available at checkout at over 700 online merchants and also offers a virtual card that you can use almost anywhere online and in many physical stores.
+Affirm financing is available at checkout at over 2,000 online merchants and also offers an Affirm virtual card that you can use almost anywhere online and in many physical stores.

-Affirm.com reviews the loan applications, provides the useful interface and customer service, and services the loans, but the actual loans are backed by Cross River Bank.
+Affirm.com reviews the loan applications, provides the potential users with a useful interface and customer service, and services the loans, but the actual loans are backed by Cross River Bank, founded in 2008 to bridge the gap between banks, businesses, and technology.

 A Startup Trying to Shake Things Up

-Affirm was founded in 2012 by PayPal cofounder and serial entrepreneur Max Levchin.
-In April 2016, the company raised $100 million dollars in equity financing to help Affirm grow their list of merchants and expand their loan offerings.
+Affirm was founded in 2012 by PayPal co-founder and serial entrepreneur Max Levchin.
+In April 2016, the company raised $100 million dollars in equity financing to help Affirm credit grow their list of merchants and expand their loan offerings.

 But what is Affirm trying to do?
-Affirm seeks to bring transparency and modern technology to the financial industry, which hasn’t seen major upgrades since the 1970s.
+Affirm seeks to bring transparency and modern technology to the financial industry and free people of the burden of late fees and compounding interest that come with using traditional credit cards.

-Affirm has positioned itself to specifically target millennials and offer them a way to finance purchases that fit within their lifestyles and priorities.
+Affirm has positioned itself to specifically target tech-savvy millennials and offer them a way to easily finance purchases that fit within their lifestyles and priorities.

-Millennials are very different from other generations in their use of credit, and Affirm reviews note that there is a big gap in how the financial industry services this generation.
+Millennials are very different from other generations in their use of credit and Affirm reviews note that there is a big gap in how the financial industry services this generation, which leaves an opening for their more modern Affirm financing model.

 Affirm Loans Review: A Financial Firm for Millennials

-Coming of age during the Great Recession, millennials have a very negative view of credit cards and generally prefer using debit to credit.
+Coming of age during the Great Recession, millennials are known to have a very negative view of credit cards and generally prefer using debit over credit.

 No credit can definitely be an obstacle, even when it comes to consumer purchases such as mattresses and furniture.
 Not everyone has a large supply of cash ready to spend, and many people find it difficult to save long enough to make bigger purchases with cash.

-To fill this gap, Affirm reviews and approves millennials with limited credit history and offers them a way to finance purchases even with a low credit score or limited credit history.
+To fill this gap, Affirm reviews millennials (and others) with limited credit history and offers them a way to finance purchases even with a low credit score or limited credit history.

 But is Affirm safe and is making an Affirm account a good idea?
 Below, we dig further into Affirm loan reviews to find out.